 We do not recommend going lower than Intel Core i3 processors and venturing into Intel Pentium or Celeron processors.
 Their weak performance can cause your frustration in the long run.

 Other than that, this desktop features a decent 8 GB of DDR 4 RAM, which in our opinion at this price tag is very reasonable.
-It also offers a 1 TB HDD.
-Nothing fancy in terms of storage there.
+It also offers a 512 GB NVMe SSD.
+Having an SSD at this price category is something quite new.

 This desktop does come with a wired mouse and a keyboard.